digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: ManualRegisterKmsKeys
    :dedent:

-where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. KMS Key RN).
+where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. `KMS Key RN`).
+If we are using, for example, :ref:`AWS cross account keys <https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html>` be aware that using its key id its not enough and we are required to register the key using its `ARN`.

 Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.